 Good [60%> -B] Good students will demonstrate a solid level of achievement and depth of knowledge in all the criteria of the Threshold range, but will in addition exhibit constructive engagement with different types of historical writing and historiographical interpretation.
 Ideas will be communicated effectively and written work will include a good range of sources/reading and demonstrate a clear understanding of the issues and of the existing interpretations expressed in a well-structured, relevant, and focused argument.
 Students at the top end of this band will engage with and critique the ideas that they come across, and synthesise the various interpretations they find to reach their own considered conclusions.
 Written work will be correctly presented with references and bibliography where appropriate.
 Analysis of documents will be competent, with a solid understanding of their context, combined with an ability to bring out the significance of particular passages.

-- Demonstrate and interpret the wider political, economic, and cultural changes to Irish kingdoms and society over a broad period of time between the years 1485 - 1607
+- Demonstrate and explain political, economic and cultural change of Irish kingdoms and society across the period 1485 to 1607

 - Engage critically with a range of historical interpretations on early modern Anglo-Irish history

 - The ability to analyse a large body of evidence and assemble strongly supportive and compelling arguments

 - The ability to think critically, write creatively, and work independently

 2,000 word essay on a depth topic